Bertrandbenj/juniter/docs/LeftTODO.md

 * The local IINDEX has a unicity constraint on `PUBLIC_KEY`.
 * Each local IINDEX `op = 'CREATE'` operation must match a single local MINDEX `op = 'CREATE', pub = PUBLIC_KEY` operation.

-> Functionally: UserID and public key must be unique in a block, an each new identity must have an opt-in document attached.
+> Functionally: UserID and public key must be unique in a node, an each new identity must have an opt-in document attached.

 ###### Membership unicity

 * The local MINDEX has a unicity constraint on `PUBLIC_KEY`

-> Functionally: a user has only 1 status change allowed per block.
+> Functionally: a user has only 1 status change allowed per node.

 ###### Revocation implies exclusion